 In the mean time, if you have any further information you wish to provide us, please do not call our office.
 Send it to me in writing, either by e-mail or regular mail.

 The MLBPA and Gaylord Sports were put on notice of allegations concerning Dubin’s conduct, as stated by Pryor.
 I had to look further into this agent.
 It appeared that Dubin was a regular user of online dating websites.
 He had accounts on PlentyofFish, JDate, OnlineBootyCall.com, and others.
 Check out his OnlineBootyCall.com profile, below.

 The woman who says she was verbally abused claimed that Dubin was using business trips paid by Gaylord Sports Management to meet up with unknown females he found on sites like OnlineBootyCall.com.
 In fact, she turned out to be one of Dubin’s “booty calls.”
 The following is part of an email that Dubin sent to her on May 11, 2010 (firstname.lastname@example.org is Dubin).

 I have nothing to hide.
 I was up front with you when I said a booty call type thing.
 I work a lot and have very little time for a social life.
 It seemed to work.
 You sent me an email about a week later saying you wanted more and to be really good friends.
 I didn’t respond because i made myself clear when we met.

-After all, a sports agent who was engaging in booty call type things on business trips ended up getting busted for trying to get a couple of underage girls to give him oral sex.
-Perhaps the writing was on the wall.
+A sports agent engaging in booty call type things on business trips and engaging in live 121 phone sex is hardly surprising.
+After all, what law-abiding people do in their spare time is up to them.But trying to get a couple of underage girls to give him oral sex?
+That’s wrong and it’s illegal.
+I’m glad he finally got busted, but perhaps the writing was always on the wall.